jthomasmock/gistillery/README.md

 The goal of `gistillery` is to make it outrageously simple to take local code, send it to a [Github gist](https://gist.github.com/), get a beautiful image from [Carbon.now.sh](https://carbon.now.sh/), and make it ready to share!

 Other packages that operate in the same space:

-- `gistr` from ROpenSci - I use this under the hood, it provides a general interface to Gists
+- [`gistr`](https://github.com/ropensci/gistr) from ROpenSci - I use this under the hood, it provides a powerful and general interface to Gists
-- [`gistfo`](https://github.com/MilesMcBain/gistfo) from Miles McBain/Garrick Aden-Buie, this is a "Get It Somewhere The F*** Online" package.
+- [`gistfo`](https://github.com/MilesMcBain/gistfo) from Miles McBain/Garrick Aden-Buie, this is a usefully opinionated "Get It Somewhere The F*** Online" package.
 I also use parts of this under the hood.
 - [`carbonate`](https://github.com/yonicd/carbonate) from Jonathan Sidi.
-A robust approach to a similar problem.
-This package uses R6 classes and RSelenium.

-Rather than using `RSelenium`, `gistillery` uses `webshot2` to take a screenshot of the code.
+A robust approach to a similar problem. `carbonate` uses R6 classes and RSelenium.
+Rather than using `RSelenium`, `gistillery` uses `webshot2` to take a screenshot of the code with `chromote`.

 ## Installation